informalsystems/quartz/crates/contracts/core/SPEC.md

 ## Functionality

-The `quartz-cw` package provides the following key functionalities:
+The `quartz-contract-core` package provides the following key functionalities:

 1. Secure message wrapping with `Attested<M, A>`
 2. Attestation verification for DCAP and EPID protocols